Work Allocation Policy and Procedure

-When managing employee work allocations within areas or teams, managers and supervisors should take into account the strategic and operational goals and objectives of the individual work area.
-Managers must also take into account the amount of work being completed by each individual and monitor and discuss how this work is being undertaken within the context of the faculty/section workforce plan.
+When managing Employee work allocations within areas or teams, supervisors should take into account the strategic and operational goals and objectives of the individual work area.
+Supervisors must also take into account the amount of work being completed by each individual and monitor and discuss how this work is being undertaken within the context of the faculty/section workforce plan.

 - Ensure work allocation is discussed as a component of the performance review process.

-The BUILD performance management system aims to develop and support individuals to work effectively in supporting University objectives.
-BUILD provides an opportunity for supervisors and employees to annually review the allocation of work duties, discuss individual work allocations within the context of the employee's duties, training and development opportunities, the goals and objectives of the individual work area and establish mutually agreed timeframes for activities, goals and development plans to be undertaken during the year.
-Supervisors and employees should be completing the Learning and Development Review form (incorporating the Future Activities Plan) annually.
+The Enrich performance review system aims to develop and support individuals to work effectively in supporting University objectives.
+Enrich provides an opportunity for supervisors and Employees to annually review the allocation of work duties, discuss individual work allocations within the context of the Employee's duties, training and development opportunities, the goals and objectives of the individual work area and establish mutually agreed timeframes for activities, goals and development plans to be undertaken during the year.
+Supervisors and Employees should be participating in at least two reviews each year.

-The annual review process may provide employees and supervisors with the opportunity to develop strategies and implement practices to address any work allocation concerns that may be emerging.
+The review process may provide Employees and supervisors with the opportunity to develop strategies and implement practices to address any work allocation concerns that may be emerging.

 - Other factors for consideration

-In planning, monitoring, managing and reviewing work allocations, managers and supervisors need to consider the cyclical nature of the work area and how resources are to be allocated during these periods (including the use of casual employees to assist during peak periods or fixed-term employees to undertake specific projects).
-Managers and supervisors also need to consider establishing realistic timeframes for the completion of specific work tasks and projects, and prioritise work duties and the order in which they are to be completed.
-Managers and supervisors also need to be aware of the continued use of overtime and have strategies in place it address this issue, including being mindful of the need for employees to access leave entitlements.
-Managers should also consider training and employee development opportunities whilst considering this in view of the team and individual work allocations.
+In planning, monitoring, managing and reviewing work allocations, supervisors need to consider the cyclical nature of the work area and how resources are to be allocated during these periods (including the use of casual Employees to assist during peak periods or fixed-term Employees to undertake specific projects).
+Supervisors also need to consider establishing realistic timeframes for the completion of specific work tasks and projects, and prioritise work duties and the order in which they are to be completed.
+Supervisors also need to be aware of the continued use of overtime and have strategies in place to address this issue, including being mindful of the need for Employees to access leave entitlements.
+Supervisors should also consider training and Employee development opportunities whilst considering this in view of the team and individual work allocations.

-Supervisors and managers need to be aware of work allocation pressures and must have in place strategies to address anticipated periods of high work allocation.
-There are a number of indicators that supervisors and managers may utilise to determine whether employees are working excessive hours.
+Supervisors need to be aware of work allocation pressures and must have in place strategies to address anticipated periods of high work allocation.
+There are a number of indicators that supervisors may utilise to determine whether Employees are working excessive hours.
 These include but are not limited to: